HRizwan1/2019-team-06f/reports/sprint-03/report.md

 ![deploykeys](images/deploykeys.png "Deploy Keys")

 13. Test Users:
-<p>Fifteen test users were generated, and data will be injected into our MariaDB database at build.
-For the purpose, ‘.sql’ file will be created with the insert command to add values into the username, password and other account required fields.</p>
+<p>Fifteen test users were generated, and the data is currently being used in our MariaDB database at build.
+New users can be added or deleted from the database thereafter.
+For the purpose, ‘.sql’ files are being used with the insert command to add values into the username, password and other account required fields.</p>

 ![testusers](images/testusers.png "Test Users")